mjon/WildCounts/_count/what/what-to-count-intro.md

 ## Your wild counts portfolio

 When you think all these things through, you'll come up with a watch list of species that are well worth counting in your neighbourhood.
 It's like investing in the stock market, where you want a mix of low risk and higher risk stocks.
-With species, you want a few common easy species that you're keen on, plus a few species they interact with, plus some rarer species you hardly ever see.
+With species, you want a few common, easy species that you're keen on, plus a few species they interact with, plus some rarer species you hardly ever see.

 How many species are on your watch list is entirely your choice.
 I recommend you start small, perhaps just with one species, and gradually add more species as your skills and interest grow.
 A small investment in counting the wild each day will grow into irreplaceable knowledge of how wild nature is changing.